andrea-weisberg/readme-sprint-devportal/docs/3d-secure-out-of-band.md

 <li>
 <p data-renderer-start-pos="3365">The client sends a request to the <strong>ThreeDSAuthenticationOutcome</strong> API saying whether the authentication was successful or not.</p>
 <ul class="ak-ul" data-indent-level="5">
-<li>Companion API client&#8217;s use this <a href="https://developer.sprint.paymentology.com/companion-api/api-reference/local-api/threedsauthenticationoutcome/">ThreeDSAuthenticationOutcome</a> API.</li>
+<li>Companion API client’s use this <a href="https://developer.sprint.paymentology.com/companion-api/api-reference/local-api/threedsauthenticationoutcome/">ThreeDSAuthenticationOutcome</a> API.</li>
-<li>Card API client&#8217;s use this <a href="https://developer.sprint.paymentology.com/card-api/api-reference/threedsauthenticationoutcome/">ThreeDSAuthenticationOutcome</a> API.</li>
+<li>Card API client’s use this <a href="https://developer.sprint.paymentology.com/card-api/api-reference/threedsauthenticationoutcome/">ThreeDSAuthenticationOutcome</a> API.</li>
 </ul>
 </li>
 <li>